-To say the handful of staff and franchisees that were lucky to have been selected to visit the Disney Magic were excited, was a gross understatement.
+To say the handful of travel agents that were lucky to have been offered the opportunity to visit the Disney Magic were excited, was a gross understatement.

 Cruising can be many things to many people, but put the name Disney in front of it and it changes the expectations completely.

 Putting in a rare appearance at a UK port, the Disney Magic was docked at the Port of Dover and seemed to turn the port authority staff and travel agent visitors into a bunch of children.

 The first thing you do when starting any Disney experience is look out for the well loved characters, and it wasn’t long before I caught my first glimpse of Goofy hanging off the back of the ship as he was adding the finishing touches of paint to it’s aft.